 Much later, the veteran players Geller, Unzicker, Szabo, young Kamsky, Klinger, King, and Korchnoi, dominating a training match for the Olympiad, played in the capital of Switzerland.

-Pia Cramling made her final *male* GM norm at Bern in 1992.
+Pia Cramling made her final norm to become a *male* GM at Bern during an Open Festival in 1992.

 World Elite tournament 1932

 The city of Bern featured in July 1932 the probably most important and according to chessmetrics the strongest tournament of the year (followed by the London Sunday Refereee tournament, held in February 1932)